redbadger/crux/docs/src/overview.md

 to target WebAssembly), and an intentional design goal, to separate logic from effects and make them both easier to test in isolation.

-The core requests side-effects from the Shell through common [capabilities](./guide/capabilities.md).
+Crux uses [managed side-effects](./guide/effects.md) – the app requests side-effects from the Shell, which executes them.
 The basic concept is that instead of _doing_ the asynchronous work, the core _describes_ the intent for the work with data, and passes this to the Shell to be performed.
 The Shell performs the work, and returns the outcomes back to the Core.
 This approach is inspired by